Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-Equation (\ref{eq:f}) works precisely at low values of $M_D$.
-However, as $M_D$ increases and the desired $\frac{F_{f}}{F_m}$ ($\frac{F_{b}}{F_m}$) shifts from $0.5$ value, $\theta_m$ deviates slightly from (\ref{eq:f}) and can be easily optimized.
-Because the elements forming the unit cell are not all time-variant and the Unit cell $Z_{Bloch}$ does not ideally follow the capacitance variation in a linear behavior, harmonics $\omega_{sig}$ and $\omega_{-1}$ matching phases shift from the MPG center, which causes this deviation.
+Equation (\ref{eq:f}) describes the required value of $\theta_m$ that makes harmonics $\omega_{0}$ and $\omega_{-1}$ match phases at $C_o$ at specific frequencies.
+It works precisely to define wave growth frequencies at low values of $M_D$; however, as $M_D$ increases, required $\theta_m$ deviates slightly from (\ref{eq:f}) and can be easily optimized.
+This happens because the unit cell has time-invariant elements, TLs.
+As a result, the unit cell $Z_{Bloch}$ does not follow the capacitance variation in a linear behavior.
+Hence, considering only time modulation, harmonics $\omega_{0}$ and $\omega_{-1}$ matching phases at $C_o$ shift from the MPG center.
+When spatiotemporal modulating the line, wave growth frequencies shift slightly from the frequencies at which harmonics $\omega_{0}$ and $\omega_{-1}$ match phases at $C_o$, and a minor optimization is needed.
 For further investigation, DDs are plotted for $\frac{F_f}{F_m}$ values $0.55$, $0.6$ and $0.65$ in Figs. \ref{DD}(c-e), respectively.
 As shown, $\frac{F_{b}}{F_m}$ exactly follows (\ref{eq:f1}).
-On the other hand, the calculated electrical lengths of the unit cell at different frequencies, shown in Fig. \ref{DD}(f), are utilized in (\ref{eq:f}) to get the initial value of $\theta_m$ and then optimized.
-At the exact value of $\theta_m$ associated with a desired $\frac{F_f}{F_m}$ ($\frac{F_{b}}{F_m}$), complex frequencies exist with a varying imaginary part and fixed real part define by the desired $\frac{F_f}{F_m}$ ($\frac{F_{b}}{F_m}$).
+On the other hand, the calculated electrical lengths of the unit cell at different frequencies, shown in Fig. \ref{DD}(f), are utilized in (\ref{eq:f}) to obtain the initial value of $\theta_m$ and then optimized.
+At the exact value of $\theta_m$ associated with a desired $\frac{F_f}{F_m}$ ($\frac{F_{b}}{F_m}$), complex frequencies exist with a varying imaginary part and fixed real part defined by the desired $\frac{F_f}{F_m}$ ($\frac{F_{b}}{F_m}$).
 For $\frac{F_f}{F_m}$ ($\frac{F_b}{F_m}$) values $0.55$ ($0.45$), $0.6$ ($0.4$) and $0.65$ ($0.35$), $\theta_m$ optimized values are found to be $0.28$, $0.57$ and $0.86$ rad, respectively.
-Moreover, as shown in Figs. \ref{DD}(b-e), imaginary part values of $\Omega$ almost are the same at different values of $\theta_m$.
-Consequently, the same rate of signal growth could be achieved if the same boundary conditions exist.
-In addition, as shown in Fig. \ref{DD}(g), $\frac{F_f}{F_m}$ and $\frac{F_{b}}{F_m}$ can take any value, (\ref{eq:f1}) is applied, lower or higher than $0.5$ by choosing the proper value and sign of $\theta_m$.
+Moreover, as shown in Figs. \ref{DD}(b-e), imaginary part values of $\Omega$ are almost the same at different values of $\theta_m$.
+Consequently, the same wave growth rate is expected if the same boundary conditions exist.
+According to Fig. \ref{DD}(g), $\frac{F_f}{F_m}$ and $\frac{F_{b}}{F_m}$ can take variety of values lower or higher than $0.5$ by choosing the proper value and sign of $\theta_m$, (\ref{eq:f1}) is always applied.